Canop/terminal-clipboard/README.md

 ## Linux

 If a unix-like target is detected and the "termux" feature isn't enabled, terminal-clipboard uses the [x11-clipboard](https://crates.io/crates/x11-clipboard) crate.
-If you're only interested in this platform, you should use this crate directly.

 You'll need to have `xorg-dev` and `libxcb-composite0-dev` to compile.